brunocalogero/blog/content/about/me.md

 # Hmmm

 Hello there!
-I'm a full-stack software engineer :smile:
+I'm a full-stack software engineer 🚀

 Currently, I'm engineering & designing for [Risk Ledger](https://riskledger.com) on all sorts of interesting [things](https://riskledger.com/company).